soniasophia/Aloha/README.md

 ## Personal Learnings
 - My understanding of flexbox was heavily explored in this project and suspect that I will use the layout module more efficiently as I gain more practice with other projects.

 - Handling background images takes a specific type of patience.
+Positioning, layering, and sizing in particular was tricky.

 - How to abstract code a little bit better for more efficient styling.
 Trying to be more mindful of this.